What Contact Tracing Tells Us About Cluster Spread Of The Coronavirus And Protests

 And much of that spread, Lautenbach says, is affecting young people.

 "We have seen almost a near flip in the cases that we're experiencing," Lautenbach says.
-"So, in April of this year, we were really struggling with long-term care outbreaks.
-And so about three out of four people were over the age of 30 and really pretty heavily skewed to 60 plus.
-And by contrast, in June, we're seeing that now two out of three people that have contracted this disease are under 29."
+"So in April of this year, we were really struggling with long-term care outbreaks.
+And so about 3 out of 4 people were over the age of 30 and really pretty heavily skewed to 60-plus.
+And by contrast, in June, we're seeing that now 2 out of 3 people that have contracted this disease are under 29."

 "It's really basically who gets exposed," Holder tells Morning Edition.
 "If you look who is staying in and following the guidelines, [it's] older people who are at risk.
 The older folks got [the message]; the young people, not so much."